ali432003/ali432003/README.md

 - 🌱 I’m currently learning **Web Development**

-- 👨‍💻 All of my projects are available at <a href="https://ali432003.github.io/Portfolio-Design/" target="blank">Get to know me better</a>
+- 👨‍💻 All of my projects are available at <a href="https://ali432003.github.io/Portfolio-Ali/" target="_blank">Get to know me better</a>

 - 💬 Ask me about **HTML5 CSS3 JS**